stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Package Your Projects

-Always package the tools and code libraries that you would like to share with other people.
+Always package the applications and code libraries that you would like to share with other people.
 Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

 Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages to distribute the Python libraries that you create.
 Read the [Python Packaging User Guide](https://packaging.python.org/en/latest/flow/) for an explanation of how to distribute software with wheel packages.

 You can also use _wheel_ packages to share development tools.
 If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
 All _wheel_ packages require an existing installation of Python.

-For all other cases, package your applications in a format includes a copy of the required version of Python as well as your code and the dependencies.
-This will ensure that your code runs with the expected version of Python, and that it has the correct version of each dependency.
+For all other cases, package your applications in a format that includes a copy of the required version of Python as well as your code and the dependencies.
+This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.
+You can package applications either in container images or as executable files.

-Use container images to package applications that provide a network service, such as a Web application.
+Use container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
 You can build OCI container images with Docker, [buildah](https://buildah.io/) and other tools.
 OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
 Consider using the [official Python container image](https://hub.docker.com/_/python) as the base when you build images for your application.

-Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
-Each PyInstaller file includes a copy of Python, along with your code and the required dependencies.
+Use [PyInstaller](https://pyinstaller.org/) or [Nuitka](https://nuitka.net) to publish desktop and command-line applications as a single executable file.
+Each executable file includes a copy of Python, along with your code and the required dependencies.
+Each executable will only run on the type of operating system and CPU that it was compiled to use.
+For example, an executable for Windows on Intel-compatible machines will not run on macOS.

 > _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).